hossain-khan/android-compose-app-template/keystore/README.md

 ### Debug Keystore

-For local development, a debug keystore (`debug.keystore`) is used with standard Android debug credentials:
+For local development and CI builds without production keystore configured, a debug keystore (`debug.keystore`) is used with standard Android debug credentials:
 - Store Password: `android`
 - Key Alias: `androiddebugkey`
 - Key Password: `android`

+**Note:** The release workflow automatically falls back to this debug keystore when production secrets are not configured, allowing the template to build successfully out of the box.

 See https://developer.android.com/studio/publish/app-signing#debug-mode

 ### Release Keystore (Production)

+**For production releases**, you should configure a production keystore following the setup guide in [RELEASE.md](../RELEASE.md).

+Once configured:
-Release builds are signed by workflows using securely stored keystore files and credentials.
+- Release builds are automatically signed with your production keystore
-As soon as a tagged release is created, the release workflow signs the APK using the production keystore and uploads it to GitHub Releases.
+- APK and AAB files are built on every push to main branch
+- When a GitHub release is created, signed APK/AAB are automatically attached

 For example: